nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 the correct value would most likely be "/nextcloud".
 If Nextcloud is running under "https://mycloud.org/" then it would be "/".

-Note that above rule is not valid in every case, there are some rare setup cases where this may not apply.
+Note that the above rule is not valid in every case, as there are some rare setup cases where this may not apply.
 However, to avoid any update problems this configuration value is explicitly opt-in.

-After setting this value run `occ maintenance:update:htaccess` and when following conditions are met Nextcloud uses URLs without index.php in it:
+After setting this value run `occ maintenance:update:htaccess`.
+Now, when the following conditions are met Nextcloud URLs won't contain `index.php`:

 - `mod_rewrite` is installed
 - `mod_env` is installed